juanzamDev/py_ClassCentraltoHindi/README.md

-# ClassCentral
+# ClassCentral.com
-Trying to translate this public site to Hindi with a Python script.
+Public site translate to Hindi with a Python script.